rana95vishal/chromatin_DL/README.md

    </p>

 ## ChIA-Drop Data
 To download the full ChIA-Drop dataset, please refer to this [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109355).
+We used the data from RNAPII-enriched ChIA-Drop experiment (GSM3347525).

+### Pre-processing
+1. Run MIA-Sig enrichment

 ## Packages
 The following packages are needed to run the code